 To demonstrate effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e., standard errors) or reasonable ranges to evaluate changes in cost per additional QALY.
 Key drivers of uncertainty for rivaroxaban versus optimal medical management included the clinical event hazard ratios for MI, stroke, and cardiovascular death, with smaller impacts observed from uncertainty in utility and cost inputs (Figure 4.2).
-Similarly, key drivers of uncertainty for icosapent ethyl versus optimal medical management included the clinical event hazard ratios for MI, stroke, and cardiovascular death, with smaller impacts observed from U, stroke, and cardiovascular death, with smaller impacts observed from uncertainty in utility (Figure 4.3).
+Similarly, key drivers of uncertainty for icosapent ethyl versus optimal medical management included the clinical event hazard ratios for MI, stroke, and cardiovascular death, with smaller impacts observed from uncertainty in utility and cost inputs (Figure 4.3).